Bon Appétit, Your Majesty: Development

-Bon Appétit, Your Majesty was developed under the working title The Tyrant's Chef.
-The series is directed by Jang Tae-yoo, written by fGRD, and planned by Studio Dragon.
-Film Grida and Jung Universe co-managed the production.
-It is based on the novel '연산군의 셰프로 살아남기' (Surviving as Yeonsangun's Chef) by Park Kook-jae, which draws inspiration from the end of King Yeonsangun of Joseon's reign and the Kapja Sahwa (second purge of the literati) in 1504.
+Bon Appétit, Your Majesty is directed by Jang Tae-yoo, written by fGRD, planned by Studio Dragon, and Film Grida and Jung Universe co-managed the production.
+The series is based on the novel '연산군의 셰프로 살아남기' (Surviving as Yeonsangun's Chef) by Park Kook-jae, which draws inspiration from the end of King Yeonsangun of Joseon's reign and the Kapja Sahwa (second purge of the literati) in 1504.

 Casting

-On September 24, 2024, Im Yoon-ah was reported to be under consideration for the female lead, marking her first collaboration with director Jang Tae-yoo.
+On September 24, 2024, Lim Yoona was reported to be under consideration for the female lead, marking her first collaboration with director Jang Tae-yoo.
 On January 2, 2025, Kang Han-na finalized negotiations to appear in the drama.

 Park Sung-hoon was in talks for the male main role, but tvN reported that his script-reading was cancelled due to a controversial social media post.
 On January 13, The Korea Times reported that Park had officially stepped down from the series.
 At the same time, Lee Chae-min was considered as his replacement.
-On January 21, Choi Gwi-hwa was added to the cast, and the principal lineup of actors, including Im, Lee, Kang, and Choi, was finalized and confirmed on January 24.
+On January 21, Choi Gwi-hwa was added to the cast, and the principal lineup of actors, including Lim, Lee, Kang, and Choi, was finalized and confirmed on January 24.

 On June 25, 2025, 9ato Entertainment announced that Yoon Seo-ah would appear as Seo Gil-geum, a palace maid who befriends Yeon Ji-yeong.

 Filming

-According to IZE, the first filming day began on January 23, 2025.
+According to IZE, filming began on January 23, 2025.

 Release

 Bon Appetit, Your Majesty premiered on tvN on August 23, 2025, and aired every Saturday and Sunday at 21:10 (KST) through September 28.
-It is currently streaming on Netflix.
+It is also available for streaming on Netflix.

+Original soundtrack

+The Bon Appétit, Your Majesty original soundtrack produced by LuckyClover was released gradually from August 24, 2025 to September 28, 2025, by Studio Jung Universe and Studio Dragon.